 What about loan cancellation

 Canceling loans entirely or partially is a very admirable idea but it could turn into a double-edged sword.
 On one hand, it’s not completely fair to people who are diligently paying off their student loans month after month.
-They are being punished for their good behavior.
 And on the other hand, loan cancellation will encourage more people to take on student debt and not pay it.
 It might provide temporary relief, but it will not solve the problem long-term.
 I much rather find a way to empower and educate borrowers.

 Improve student access to financial advice